mortonfox/sudoku-app/README.md

 If Javascript is enabled in the browser, it uses AJAX to call the solver and retrieve the solution.

-If Javascript is not enabled, it regenerates the page using a Django template with the solution added inline.
+If Javascript is not enabled, it regenerates the page using a Jinja2 template with the solution added inline.

 ## Installation